iwatake2222/InputDeviceServer/readme.md

 ### Build on Host PC
 * Refer to <https://github.com/take-iwiw/RaspberryPiCrossCompileSetup>
-* You can create C++ application (start from main), but you cannot create "so" file on Host PC.
+* You can create C++ application (start from main), but you cannot create shared library "InputDeviceServer.so" file on Host PC.
 (It might be possible if you install Boost.Python for ARM)

 ### Build on Raspberry Pi
 * Type the following command on Raspberry Pi after you upload all the source code.
 It generate a shared library("so")